 Yummi Pouch cloth snack bags have a moisture resistant interior and are decorated with colorful, modern prints.
 Perfect to hold crackers, sandwiches, and dry snacks, or even small items, accessories, and cosmetics.

-This giveaway is hosted by Mommy Scene and is open to US entries ages 18 and older.
+This giveaway is hosted by Mommy Scene as part of the This & That Giveaway Hop and is open to US entries ages 18 and older.
 No purchase required to enter.
 One (1) winner will be randomly chosen and contacted through e-mail, and their name displayed on the giveaway widget after the giveaway ends on November 30th, 2017.
 Mommy Scene is not responsible for fulfilling brand-sponsored prizes.
 Prizes will be shipped directly from the brand.

 Katie has been married for 9 years, has 3 young children, and loves creative projects, photography, decorating, and encouraging others to pursue their ideas.
 She loves the Lord and feels blessed to be a stay-at-home mom with opportunities to enjoy creative outlets from home.